storesafe/cordova-sqlcipher-adapter/README.md

 **IMPORTANT:** Like with the other Cordova plugins your application must wait for the `deviceready` event.
 This is especially tricky in Angular/ngCordova/Ionic controller/factory/service callbacks which may be triggered before the `deviceready` event is fired.

-To populate a database using the standard transaction API:
+To populate a database using the "standard" transaction API:

 ```Javascript
   db.transaction(function(tx) {